 Whatever your zero waste reason may be, it’s important to understand your purpose and to always stay connected with the source of your inspiration to live a waste-free life.
 Plus, when you consider how human behavior and consumption habits are impacting the quality of air, water, soil, and life on the planet, you likely will be asking yourself, “Why would anybody NOT go zero waste?”

 As overwhelming as these statistics may seem, don’t fool yourself into thinking that one person can’t make a difference.
-If that were true, the zero waste movement would be the powerful force in the consumer market that it is today.
+If that were true, the zero waste movement wouldn't be the powerful force in the consumer market that it is today.
 Each individual, and every sustainable decision, makes an impact in our collective push toward a greener future.

 Don’t let “zero waste” intimidate you from taking action.
 The term is not expected to be taken literally.
 The zero waste lifestyle isn’t about being perfect; it’s about doing better.
 And since everyone can always do better, that means ANYONE can go zero waste.